hiveot/hub/core/history/README.md

 This service is functional.

 TODO:
-1. Retention for actions
+1. Capture actions
-2. Configuration of event retention.
-3. Storage of event retention.
+2. Storage of event retention.
-4. config for retention default allow or deny all.
-3. hubcli commands for managing retention.
+3. Hubcli commands for managing retention.
-4. Performance analysis optimization
+4. Support auto expiry of events
+4. Support for removal of outlier values

 ## Summary